gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 Power Distribution Systems ensure consistent and reliable power delivery for networking equipment, infrastructure, and environments.

-- **Uninterruptible power supply** (UPS) is an electrical apparatus that provides **emergency power** to a load when the input power source fails.
+- **Uninterruptible Power Supply** (UPS) is an electrical apparatus that provides **emergency power** to a load when the input power source fails.
 An UPS is great for **short-duration power outages**, depending on the amount of electrical load.

 - Power Distribution Unit (PDU) is a specialized device for distributing electric power to various network components and computing equipment.
 PDU units are only designed to provide power protection from surges, spikes, and brownouts.